mapbox/node-fontnik/README.md

 npm test
 ```

-If you make any changes to the C++ files in the `src/` directory, you'll need to recompile the node bindings (`fontnike.node`) before testing locally:
+If you make any changes to the C++ files in the `src/` directory, you'll need to recompile the node bindings (`fontnik.node`) before testing locally:

 ```
 make